 As CRAMS celebrated a very successful first birthday in April, the team got their heads together for one of their regular innovation sessions.
 “Although CRAMS gets great feedback from nearly everyone we show it to”, said Tim Chadwick, Commercial Director, “we have received enquiries from larger businesses and felt that we could create a product that was a better fit for larger scale projects and collaborative working and so we explored how we could best serve their needs by making content more shareable whilst retaining document security and the inherently dynamic nature of CRAMS which our users value very highly.”

-One of the key features of CRAMS, ‘Acknowledgements’, is particularly useful again in Link & Hub.
+One of the key features of CRAMS, ‘Acknowledgements’, is particularly useful again in CRAMS Network.
 Policies and Risk Assessed Method Statements are sent to all staff who require sight of them before work commences.
-Once they have read the documents, they can either mark their understanding and acknowledgment with a checkbox or send a comment to the author and the relevant competent people to let them know they have an issue or query before continuing.
+Once they have read the documents, they can either mark their understanding and acknowledgement with a checkbox or send a comment to the author and the relevant competent people to let them know they have an issue or query before continuing.
 This function allows for fully auditable compliance and encourages staff to engage with Health and Safety.
 This is particularly useful when those staff are onsite somewhere and may not have a face to face opportunity to engage with the team or person in charge of Health and Safety on a particular project.

 CRAMS offers anywhere, anytime access to its users, allowing projects to be undertaken globally without losing sight of the compliance or accountability.